Inside of a Kvant ClubMAX 3000 laser projector.

 What is an RGB laser?

-An RGB laser projector is a type of laser system that consists of three different sources, one for red, green, and blue, which combine to make RGB.
+An RGB laser projector is a type of laser show system that consists of three different sources, one for red, green, and blue, which combine to make an RGB laser.
 These types of lasers are also referred to as a full color lasers, or rainbow lasers.

 RGB lasers are designed to produce millions of different colors and color combinations, as many different RGB laser systems are able to display more than one color at a time.
 How many colors can an RGB laser really display?
 Well it's 16,777,216 different colors to be exact.
 Incredible right?!